stadiamaps/flutter_map_demo/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+We have included both local and remote vector tile rendering widgets as an example of how to ship a local style with your Flutter app.
+See [local_vector_tile_layer.dart](lib/local_vector_tile_layer.dart).
+You can switch out the vector layer in [main.dart](lib/main.dart) to see it in action.

 ## Gotchas

 For completeness, this repo includes both raster and vector examples (via a tab bar).
-However, note that the vector tile rendering is performed via a plugin which is still experimental, and does not support advanced styling features present in most Stadia Maps base styles.
+Note that the vector tile rendering is performed via a plugin which is still in development, and may not support some advanced features and have rendering bugs.

-In particular, most labels from Stadia Maps base styles will not presently render, as complex expressions are not supported.
-If you want to use vector styles with flutter_map, we strongly recommend creating a custom style and testing to ensure that it renders as you expect.

-An example adaptation of our Alidade Smooth style has been included in the repository for convenience, but we would recommend further effort before using this in production, and the style here is provided as-is.

 Additionally, rotation on macOS may be inverted.
 See [this PR for details](https://github.com/flutter/engine/pull/36444).
 This will be fixed in an upcoming Flutter release.